flodlc/sx-machine/packages/lib/README.md

 };
 ```

-## Generic components
+## Reusable components

-A generic component is a design components reusable and easily customisable with the sx property overriding.
+Components often need to be reusable and easily customisable with the sx property overriding.
-Let's create a generic Button !
+Let's create a reusable Button !

 ```javascript
 // Button.tsx